A densely populated multiracial district situated west of Streatham, recently reinvented as one of London’s coolest neighbourhoods

 Tooting has been called ‘Little South India’ for the size of its Asian – particularly Tamil – population and for its variety of affordable South Indian restaurants.
 The main streets have shops specialising in Asian sweets and other comestibles, jewellery and saris.

-In recent years the district has also acquired a ‘hipster’ contingent and has apparently been dubbed ‘the new Shoreditch‘ – unlikely as that may sound.
+In recent years the district has also acquired a ‘hipster’ contingent and has apparently been dubbed ‘the new Shoreditch’ – unlikely as that may sound.
+Equally unexpectedly, travel guide Lonely Planet named Tooting as one the world’s coolest neighbourhoods in August 2017.

 Perhaps because it has a silly sounding name, Tooting has been the setting for several television comedies, including Hugh and I and Citizen Smith, which used the Castle public house for location scenes.
+That pub is said to have been opened by John Wayne.
+(Other sources say he was a regular here.
+Hidden London does not believe this.)

 Planetary expert Pete Mouginis-Mark named a Martian meteorite crater after his Tooting birthplace in 2005.